-The performance in wind direction, finally, was affected much less.
+The performance in wind direction was affected much less.
 Although it was initially performing somewhat worse, it has been on the level of the nominal period since cycle 72, and after cycle 75 it has even become better (see Figure 22).

-4 February 2003 onwards (cycle 81,...).
+4 February 2003 - 22 June 2003 (cycle 81 to 85).

-Start of the test phase of ESACA, a new processor.
-This processor is aimed to bring the quality of the UWI product back to its original level.
-It is capable of adapting on-board filter characteristics appropriately according to an estimation of the yaw attitude error.
-During the test phase, ESACA data is produced for Kiruna station only.
-This leads to daily data gaps between approximately 21 UTC and 06 UTC.
+Start of the validation phase of ESACA, the new processor.
+Aim of this complete revision of the original LRDPF, was to bring the quality of the UWI product back to its nominal level.
+It is capable of the interpretation of on-board filter characteristics appropriately according to an estimation of the yaw attitude error.
+During the test phase, ESACA data was distributed for Kiruna station only, which led to daily data gaps between approximately 21 UTC and 06 UTC.

-The new de-aliasing algorithm (developed at DNMI) appears to works quite well.
-The UWI winds agree considerably more often to the wind solution that is closest to the FGAT wind direction.
-Values of standard deviations have dropped from 50 to less than 30 degrees (see Figure 22).
+The new de-aliasing algorithm, being part of ESACA, (developed at DNMI) appears to works quite well.
+The UWI winds agreed considerably more often to the wind solution that is closest to the FGAT wind direction.
+Values of standard deviations dropped from 50 to less than 30 degrees (see Figure 22).

-The UWI winds do not coincide anymore with one of the two solutions of (the at ECMWF) inverted CMOD4 winds.
-CMOD4 winds are of much higher quality than the by ESRIN disseminated UWI winds (see Figure 22).
-In the meantime, at ESRIN, the cause for this non-ideal situation has been tracked.
-In begin April 2003 appropriate corrections to ESACA were implemented.
-UWI winds are now in line with CMOD4 again.
+The UWI winds did not coincide anymore with one of the two solutions of the CMOD4 winds that are inverted at ECMWF.
+CMOD4 winds appeared to be of much higher quality than the by ESRIN disseminated UWI winds (see Figure 22).
+At ESRIN, the cause for this non-ideal situation was tracked down quickly, and at the beginning of April 2003 appropriate corrections to ESACA were implemented and since then UWI winds are in line with CMOD4 again (though not yet for Kiruna station; i.e., the discrepancy in winds remains for the data monitored at ECMWF).
 The standard deviation w.r.t.
-FGAT winds is below 1.50 m/s, i.e., about 0.1 m/s better than it used to be during the nominal period.
+FGAT winds were below 1.50 m/s, i.e., about 0.1 m/s better than it used to be during the nominal period.

-Large fractions of high $k_p$ values were found, especially for nodes at high incidence angles (more than 50%).
-Consideration between the UK MetOffice and ESRIN revealed that there is a problem with the BUFR encoding algorithm.
-A solution is currently being formulated.
+Large fractions of high k_p values were found, especially for nodes at high incidence angles (more than 50%).
+Consideration between the (UK) MetOffice and ESRIN revealed that there was a problem with the BUFR encoding algorithm.
+A solution was formulated and implemented (again, not yet at Kiruna).

 In the near range the fore and aft beam show large negative biases in the average backscatter levels.
 As a result, very large negative wind-speed biases are found for low nodes (-1.6 m/s).
-At ESRIN, its reason has been identified, and work on an improved antenna pattern is being performed.
-Besides this asymmetry, the inter-node and inter-beam differences in backscatter levels are small.
+At ESRIN its cause was identified and resolved (though, not visible at Kiruna).
+Apart from the initially large near-range biases, the inter-node and inter-beam differences in backscatter levels are small.
 Their level is comparable to that during the nominal period.

 The incidence angles between the fore and aft beam are not equal anymore.
-They show a rapid variation in time and peaks up to 7 degrees have been observed.
+They show a rapid variation in time and peaks up to 7 degrees were observed.
 This asymmetry reflects errors in the yaw attitude.
+A large anomaly on April 1 2003 (likely induced by the just prior to that time enhanced solar activity) resulted in low-quality winds, which illustrated the potential of a yaw flag in the UWI product.